Blog

 - | March 26, 2026

 Recruitment in technical consulting often feels like a race.
 A client opens a position, several consulting firms compete, and everyone tries to send profiles as quickly as possible.
 Speed matters, but there is a paradox in technical recruitment: speed without proof often creates more work later.
-Table of Contents 1.
-The illusion of fast recruitment 2.
-Rework appears everywhere 3.
-The hidden timeline 4.
-Another source of mismatch: environment changes 5.
-Hiring is about alignment 6.
-The real goal Conclusion

 - Scalyz Team